typestack/class-transformer/README.md

 ### Exposing getters and method return values

-You can expose what you getter or method return by setting a `@Expose()` decorator to those getters or methods:
+You can expose what your getter or method return by setting a `@Expose()` decorator to those getters or methods:

 ```typescript
 import {Expose} from "class-transformer";